Colleges by Location

 Test Scores

-Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 28% and ACT scores 2%.
-8% of the enrolled students submitted SAT composite scores between 1,400 and 1,600, 38% between 1,200 and 1,399, 46% between 1,000 and 1,199, and 8% of the students between 800 and 999.
-The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 34, 47 between 24-29, 19 in the range between 18-23, and 3 between 12-17.
+28% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 2% submitted ACT scores, out of the total number of those who submitted test scores.
+8% of the first-year students submitted SAT composite scores between 1,400 and 1,600, 38% between 1,200 and 1,399, 46% between 1,000 and 1,199, and 8% of the students between 800 and 999.
+The percent of new students who submitted ACT Composite scores in the range between 30-36 was 34, 47 between 24-29, 19 in the range between 18-23, and 3 between 12-17.

 The latest reported average GPA of the enrolled students was 3.5.
 That means that you need a GPA that's above average in order to get into University of Massachusetts Boston.